EFICO Supplier Requirements for EUDR compliance (Update April 2025)

 EFICO views this regulation as an opportunity to enhance transparency in the coffee supply chain.
 However, we recognize the additional pressure it places on farmers.
 To support our suppliers, EFICO aims to take a flexible and collaborative approach to compliance.

-1. Geolocation data of all coffee farms and plots in the country of production
+1. Geolocation data of the consignment-related coffee plots

 • Polygons are preferred, but GPS points can be used for plots < 4ha

-• Submit data in GeoJSON format within a consolidated file to ensure compatibility with the EU IT System
+• Data in GeoJSON format in a consolidated file

 2. Traceability of the declared plots